Government House, Saint Lucia

 The first Government House that was built on this site was destroyed by a hurricane in 1817, before its completion.
 A second house, built of timber, was completed on the same spot in 1819.
 This house fell into disrepair, and was abandoned by 1865.
 Government House then relocated to a nearby disused military barracks.

 Construction of the present brick-built Government House was started on the site of the previous house in 1894, and was completed a year later.
 It was originally used as the home and office of the Commissioners of Saint Lucia until 1958, then for the Administratiors of the island.
-From 1967, Government House was used by the Governors of Saint Lucia, and since Saint Lucia became an independent state in 1979 it has been used by Governors-General.
+From 1967, Government House was used by the Governors of Saint Lucia, and since Saint Lucia became an independent state in 1979 it has been used by the Governors-General.

 At the 2015 United Nations Climate Change Conference, the Government of St Lucia officially announced it would be installing solar panels on the building in partnership with non-profit Solar Head of State, in order to send a message on the importance of renewable energy.